Galina Zybina: Biography

 As a child Zybina was much weakened by hunger and cold during the Siege of Leningrad in World War II, which killed her mother and brother, while her father died at the front lines.
 Yet, by 1950, she had become a top Soviet thrower and won a bronze in the javelin at the European championships.
-During her entire career as a competitor and coach Zybina accentuated on technique rather than strength.
+During her entire career as a competitor and coach Zybina accentuated technique rather than strength.
 Owing to her age, she was left out of the Soviet team before the 1968 Olympics and retired in 1969, although she was still the second-best Soviet shot putter at the time.
-In retirement she worked as athletics coach in Värska, Estonia, which was then under the Soviet occupation.
+In retirement she worked as athletics coach in Värska.

 Zybina was married to Yury Fyodorov, a Russian captain and commander of the Russian cruiser Aurora in 1964–85.
-The cruiser was famous for starting the 1917 October Revolution, but by 1960s was a museum ship.
-In 1959 she gave birth to a son, which caused her to demonstrate a sub-par performance at the 1960 Olympics (seventh place).
+The cruiser was famous for starting the 1917 October Revolution, but by the 1960s was a museum ship.
+In 1959, she gave birth to a son, which caused her to demonstrate a sub-par performance at the 1960 Olympics (seventh place).

+Zybina died on 10 August 2024, at the age of 93.